 The children had many a job to keep them busy out at the cottage.
 The most frequent task was to haul water, in a wagon, from the Provincial Day Park’s well.
 Ice was delivered, thankfully by the Jackson family.
-What was dreaded most was the march to the 'whitehouse' (painted by Doris) at night, so the children often used the ‘thunder mug’ which was kept under their bed.
+What was dreaded most was the march to the 'whitehouse' at night, so the children often used the ‘thunder mug’ which was kept under their bed.
 The outhouse was occasionally tipped over on Halloween by mischievous children!

 Speaking of candy, the big wooden store with a full-length veranda across the road from the main pier was the goal of Doris and her siblings long walks.
 A shelf full of huge jars filled with assorted colourful candies gave them a tempting selection.
 Five cents bought a lot in those days!
 Called Woods General Store.
 Doris' favourite candy was the black round hard ball jawbreakers!
 Left for a long time in one’s mouth and the first flavour was licorice!

 All of the kids also loved to ride the horses at the stable by the main pier.
 Each child had their favourite steed of course.
 Work at the stable was traded for time riding their horses.